ceh137/gropher/docs.md

 func (g *Graph) RemoveNode(id string) error
 ```

-Removes a node and all its connected edges from the graph.
+Removes a node and all its connected Edges from the graph.

 **Parameters:**
 - `id`: ID of the node to remove